cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

-# **Executive Summary:**
+# **Executive Summary:*

-&nbsp; Modern infrastructure enables adversaries to disable entire companies or agencies with a single attack.
-This problem amplifies when a single company dominates specific industries or services, such as banking or food production.
+&nbsp; Modern infrastructure enables adversaries to disable/disrupt entire companies or agencies with single cyber attack.
+This problem amplifies when a single company dominates specific industries or services, such as banking, healthcare, agriculture and food.
 This paper attempts to create policy recommendations and a new cybersecurity theory addressing cybersecurity risks associated with highly consolidated industries and horizontal software assimilation Such as EPIC or CrowdStrike.
 If company A produces 75% of poultry for a nation, what happens if the company gets hacked?
 How long could the company shut down before people began to starve?
 <br/>
 &nbsp; The risk to National Security&mdash;and stability, for that matter&mdash;is clear.
 Addressing this new risk is important when the Federal Trade Commission examines mergers and acquisitions between large companies in addition to companies accounting for this risk in the decision-making process.
 <br/>